rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 The static semantics of Rust dictates which programs are accepted in the language, while the dynamic semantics determines which of those accepted programs are well-defined, as well as their respective meanings.
 The word "semantics" in the purpose statement refers to both the static and dynamic semantics of Rust collectively.

-**"current", "future"**: The Rust language has been evolving since its inception, and we expect it to continue to evolve going forward.
+**"current and future versions"**: The Rust language has been evolving since its inception, and we expect it to continue to evolve going forward.
 These evolutionary steps represent a traversal over the language design landscape.
 For every Rust release, we expect the current implementation to be standing at one point in that landscape, while the Rust community's idealized goal awaits at some higher point up the mountain.

+Rust's evolution follows two axes: release versions (such as Rust 1.73) and editions (such as the 2021 edition).
+Each version of Rust supports its most recent edition and all prior editions.
+The specification will evolve in parallel, with specification releases corresponding to Rust releases.
+Each release of the specification defines the semantics of all editions supported by that Rust release.

 **"prescriptive", "descriptive"**: A descriptive dictionary is one that attempts to describe how a word *is* used, while a prescriptive dictionary is one that prescribes how a word *should be* used.
 We take inspiration from that distinction to tease apart two important audience types.